lmapii/run-clang-format/readme.md

 ### Scenario B: A `.clang-format` file exists but is placed stored outside the root folder

 This might seem a bit odd, especially if you're used to how `git` submodules work, but it is quite a common scenario in large projects.
 Such projects consist of multiple repositories that do not have a flat folder structure.
-Cloning repositories into other repositories is typically avoided, and therefore there exist no files in the root directory:
+Cloning repositories into other repositories is typically avoided, therefore there are no files in the root directory:

 ```
 ProjectRoot